Julie Payette hailed as ‘an inspired choice’ for governor-general

 “Brilliant … hard-working … a bit intense,” said Prof. Hirst, describing a student who excelled at whatever she turned her hand to.
 She was, he thought, a natural choice for Canada’s space program in the 1990s.
 And he believes she is a natural choice to be Canada’s next governor-general.

-Read more: Julie Payette says being governor-general a chance to serve Canada ‘on Earth’
+Read more: Julie Payette embodies the modern governor-general as a Canadian symbol

 Being an astronaut is perfect training for being a governor-general.
 Both must serve as an ambassador for Canada to the world and to Canadians themselves.
 And both may be called upon to make difficult choices under considerable pressure.
 Ms. Payette shone in these tasks as an astronaut and will as well as the Queen’s representative in Canada, predicted Prof. Michael Stumm, who taught Ms. Payette at U of T. “She’ll be stupendous.”